Stride-EdVentures/javabook/book_source/interfaces/classes_fall_short.md

-# Sorting with Classes
+# Classes Fall Short

-This lesson is dedicated to showing how classes are not good enough.
-Interfaces are needed to do some powerful things that classes cannot.
+This lesson is dedicated to showing that classes are pretty good at allowing us to customize the sort order of a list.
+However, classes are not good enough.
+Interfaces are needed to sort a generic list of objects that define their own sort order.

+We will demonstrate this by sorting lists exclusively using classes, continually increasing the demand until we discover what classes cannot do.

 ## Overview

-The goals of this lesson are to:
-🔹 Demonstrate that classes are unable to generically sort a list where the objects define the sort order.
+The goals of this lesson is to demonstrate that classes are unable to generically sort a list where the objects define their own sort order.

 As we accomplish this goal, we will also:
 🔹 Learn how to pass a function (a *behavior*) to another method.